kimbjerge/insectDCT/README.md

 ### Hierarchical model weights and labels ###

-Download the weights, labels, and thresholds from the below link.
-Save and unzip the file to the sub directory: insectsDCT/models_save

 The modes below are trained on datasets collected with Wingscape's Bird cameras, Logitech Webcams, and Pi Cameras.
 Background images contain vegetation of Sedum, Red clover, Sea rocket, Common mallow, and different grasses.